billkarsh/SpikeGLX/Markdown/SpikeGLX_FAQ.md

 There are some specific monitoring messages that may appear in the text of the console window…

-- If data are not being pulled from the Xilinx card fast enough you’ll start to see messages like this: **"IMEC FIFOQFill% value, …”** These messages are triggered if the fill % exceeds 5%.
+- If data are not being pulled from the hardware fast enough you’ll start to see messages like this: **"IMEC FIFOQFill% value, …”** These messages are triggered if the fill % exceeds 5%.
 The run is automatically stopped at 95%.
 No messages are written if the percentage stays or drops